 The “discovery” of foliage as accents in the perennial garden has led to incredible developments in ferns, hosta, Heuchera, and Pulmonaria among others.
 In fact, for certain perennials, the focus has been more on innovations in foliage than in the flowers.
 This has been especially true for the shade loving perennials – this is why I said you are blessed!
 Shade gardeners can take advantage of this and plant some extremely exotic foliage plants

 Ferns are a wonderful addition to the shade or woodland garden.
-They intrigue us with their form and grace.
-Their leaves vary in color and texture from the delicate, lacy, light green fronds of Lady Fern to the bold, leathery, deep green fronds of Christmas Fern.
+They intrigue us with their form and grace and provide a beautiful natural look in the garden.
+Their leaves vary in color and texture from the delicate, lacy, light green fronds of Maidenhair Fern to the bold, leathery, deep green fronds of Christmas Fern.
+Ferns have become so popular that every year new and even more exciting cultivars are being developed.

 Autumn Fern – Dryopteris erythrosora